 Hamilton, NY 13346

 Students may apply for a leave of absence through their administrative adviser.
-For more information regarding the application process and types of leaves available, refer to the Colgate Catalogue [insert link to: 19.0 University Catalogue].
+For more information regarding the application process and types of leaves available, refer to the Colgate Catalog.

-Students who wish to take courses to transfer toward the Colgate degree while on an approved academic or medical leave of absence during a fall or spring semester are required to submit the Leave of Absence Transfer Credit Application [Link to: 1.8.278 leave of absence.pdf] to the registrar's office prior to enrolling in the courses.
-The application must be accompanied by catalogue descriptions or syllabi as well as any required department/program approvals for each course submitted for consideration.
+Students who wish to take courses to transfer toward the Colgate degree while on an approved academic or medical leave of absence during a fall or spring semester are required to submit the Leave of Absence Transfer Credit Application to the registrar's office prior to enrolling in the courses.
+The application must be accompanied by catalog descriptions or syllabi as well as any required department/program approvals for each course submitted for consideration.